bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 </div>

-Tina and Mark offer a powerful cart recovery system to help merchants recover lost business by effectively converting abandoned carts into orders.
+BigCommerce offers a powerful cart recovery system to help merchants recover lost business by effectively converting abandoned carts into orders.
 Using BigCommerce's built-in [Abandoned Cart Saver](https://support.bigcommerce.com/s/article/Using-the-Abandoned-Cart-Saver?language=en_US) tool, merchants can automate email campaigns to encourage customers to complete transactions after leaving items in their cart.

 This article provides a high-level overview of how headless storefronts can leverage the Abandoned Cart Saver and BigCommerce's APIs to recover abandoned carts.